afcardenar99/Prueba-final-modulo2-HTML-CSS/README.md

 ### 📂 File Structure

 /
-├── README.md      (This descriptive file)
+├── image           (image and logo used in the exam) ├── README.md      (This descriptive file)
 ├── index.html     (The main file with the HTML structure) └── styles.css     (The file with all CSS styles)